oguilhermero/bible-api/README.md

 ## Roadmap
 1. Add an option to select the translation
-2. Implement a history feature, initially for the session
+2. Implement a history feature, initially to be kept by the server until it gets idle
 3. Implement a user login feature to store the last 5 verses fetched for the user
 4. Create an "Add to favorite verse" option for the user
 5. Expand the usage to full chapter reading

 [^1]: all credits go to Tim Morgan (here are his [Github](https://github.com/seven1m) and [website](https://timmorgan.dev/) pages).